-Beechworth is a township roughly 4 hours drive from Melbourne past townships Benalla and Wangaratta.
-With a township of roughly 4,000 residents, the township is rich in goldrush history dating back to the 1800s.
-Local attractions include woolshed waterfalls, Billsons brewery, the historic courthouse and lakes including Lake Sambell and Lake Kerferd.
+Beechworth is a township roughly 4 4-hour drive from Melbourne, past townships Benalla and Wangaratta.
+With a population of approximately 4,000 residents, the township boasts a rich gold rush history dating back to the 1800s.
+Local attractions include Woolshed waterfalls, Billsons brewery, the historic courthouse and lakes including Lake Sambell and Lake Kerferd.

 Lake Sambell is a lovely location in the heart of Beechworth for the whole family.
 It’s close to neighbouring caravan parks and camping sites.
-Lake Sambell is great for a picnic with the family with well-maintained grasslands.
-There are has good facilities including BBQs and sheltered picnic areas.
-There is a large children’s adventure playground and walking or cycling track that goes around the lake.
-It’s a picturesque scenic location great for photos on sunrise and sundown.
-With its own boat ramp, Lake Sambell is popular for recreational water activities including boating and kayaking.
+Lake Sambell is excellent for a picnic with the family, with well-maintained grasslands.
+There are good facilities, including BBQs and sheltered picnic areas.
+There is a large children’s adventure playground and a walking or cycling track that goes around the lake.
+It’s a picturesque scenic location, great for photos at sunrise and sundown.
+With its own boat ramp, Lake Sambell is popular for recreational water activities, including boating and kayaking.

 Fishing at Lake Sambell